zeitgeistpm/documentation/docs/learn/market-creation-guide.md

 When selecting a topic for a market, the creator must avoid trivial or exceedingly difficult questions or illegal topics.
 For example, "Will SpaceX send a manned mission to Mars by 2026?" is likely trivial.
-Topics may be in question form in the form of a statement.
+Topics may be presented in in the form of a question or a statement.
 Contentious issues are welcome, as long as resolution criteria are clear (see below).
 Questions are preferred for contentious issues.

 The market's duration and time frame has implications on engagement.
 If the market runs for a long time, users are required to take into account economic uncertainties like the price stability of the base asset when making a trade or providing liquidity.
 They are also taking on risks of information shock.
-If the market runs for too short of a time, accurate prediction are difficult to make.[^1] The ideal length depends on the topic: For sports markets, shorter durations are acceptable.
+If the market runs for too short a time, accurate predictions are difficult to make.[^1] The ideal length depends on the topic: For sports markets, shorter durations are acceptable.
 Markets on political or economic trends should at least run a couple of month to properly aggregate information.